hamidgasmi/training.computerscience.cloud.aws/README.md

 		- They may display all prices in Euros ($)
 		- We could set US record set as a default, canadien customers will be then redirected to the US EC2 fleet
 - Geoproximity Routing (Traffic Flow Only):
-	- To use Geoproximity routing, it is required to use Route 53 traffic flow
+	- To use Geoproximity routing, It's required to use Route 53 traffic flow
 	- Traffic flow is: ?
 	- Geoproximity Routing lets Route 53 routes traffic to our resources based on the geographic location of our users and our resources
 	- We can also optionally choose to route more or less traffic to a given resource by specifying a value, known as a bias